With the spending limit set to jump to £100, I’ve taken a look at the pros and cons of tap and pay.

 Each year more and more transactions are made with a simple tap, particularly with debit cards where 64% are contactless.
 It’s slightly lower for credit cards (46%) – probably because we’re likely to spend more money on these cards, which may have been beyond the £45 limit.

-But that’s all set to change, with the limit now jumping up to £100 (though it might take a while for all retailers to process the changes to allow it).
+But that’s all set to change, with the limit now jumping up to £100 from 15 October 2021 (though since card terminals need to be updated it might be later for some retailers).

 It’s a big increase.
-Only a year ago the limit was still £30.
+Only 18 months ago the limit was still £30.
 While some people are worried it’s too high a limit, others are looking forward to paying more this way.

 So is it a good or bad move by the Government?
 Here’s my take on everything from security to convenience.